Why Tree-Style Branching Matters for Thought Advantage Estimation in GRPO: Full Analysis of Shared-Context Advantage Variance

-This document provides a full derivation of the approximate variance for the Thought Advantage, $A(th_i)$, as presented in the main paper.
-We first review the multivariate Delta Method, establish the asymptotic normality of our estimators via the Central Limit Theorem (CLT), and finally present the detailed application and gradient calculation.
+This section provides a full derivation of the approximate variance for the shared-context advantage $A(s_i)$, as presented in the main paper.
+We first review the multivariate Delta Method, establish the asymptotic normality of the shared-context value estimators via the Central Limit Theorem (CLT), and finally present the detailed application and gradient calculation.
+In GRPO-MA, the shared context $s_i$ is the thought prefix ending at \texttt{</think>} or \texttt{</analysis>}, and the continuation $a_{i,j}$ is the sampled answer (the \texttt{<process>}--\texttt{<answer>} span after \texttt{</analysis>} for the Math task); the thought-advantage formula used by GRPO-MA is therefore a direct instantiation of this result.

-\subsubsection{The Multivariate Delta Method}
+\subsection{The Multivariate Delta Method}

 The Delta Method is a fundamental result in statistics used to approximate the moments of a function of one or more random variables.
 The multivariate version is central to our analysis.

 \paragraph{General Formulation.} Let $\overrightarrow{V} = (V_1, V_2, \dots, V_K)$ be a $K$-dimensional random vector of estimators with a true mean vector $\overrightarrow{\mu} = (\mu_1, \mu_2, \dots, \mu_K)$.
 Let $M$ denote the sample size used to compute each estimator $V_k$.
 To emphasize that these estimators are functions of the sample size, we denote the vector as $\overrightarrow{V}_M$.
 The Delta Method provides the asymptotic distribution of $f(\overrightarrow{V}_M)$ as $M \to \infty$.
 Specifically, if $\overrightarrow{V}_M$ satisfies the condition for the Central Limit Theorem such that: